Propagandalf-7/masters/final_seminar/Presentation.md

     1. We will begin with a discussion on two literature studies.
 The first article, titled `Comparison of Linear Beam Theories`, compares a cantilever Timoshenko beam with a two-dimensional beam.
-    We will review the theory used by the authors and some of their results, and we will extend their work to a comparison of a two and three-dimensional model..
+    We will review the theory used by the authors and some of their results, and we will extend their work to a comparison of a two and three-dimensional model.
+This is the main article that this presentation is \
+    based on.

     2. Next, we will look at a study where researchers vibrated an actual beam and measured its natural frequencies, comparing these to results to the Timoshenko beam theory and a three-dimensional beam